Paying public domain: Definition

 A 1949 UNESCO report said that the normal sense of the term was that "after the expiration of the normal period of protection, that is, when the work falls into the public domain, the work cannot be freely used, as it could in the case of normal free public domain.
 Instead, the user must pay a royalty, generally to the authors' societies, who utilize such funds for cultural purposes or to aid needy authors or their families.
 In some cases, the state also participates in such fees."

 A 2010 WIPO report said that under these regimes "a fee is imposed for the use of works in the public domain.
 Generally, the system works like a compulsory license: the use is conditioned on payment of the prescribed fee but not upon the securing of a prior authorization."

 Fees payable to the state and/or the authors' society vary from country to country.

 The user must pay the fee, but does not have to obtain prior authorization.

 The fee may only be applicable to commercial exploitation of the material.

 It usually applies only to works that have entered the public domain because their copyright has expired, but in some countries it applies to expressions of folklore.

 Usually the fees are used to fund young or struggling creators, or to promote creative works, but in Algeria they are used to preserve the public domain itself.

-The cost of administration may absorb much of the money, but if the fees are to high they may discourage use of public domain materials.
+The cost of administration may absorb much of the money, but if the fees are too high they may discourage use of public domain materials.

 The concept has been proposed as a way to protect traditional cultural expressions, but may not be suitable for communities more interested in control over traditional knowledge and traditional cultural expressions than in compensation.

 It might be difficult to establish the true owners and the types of work to which it would apply, and it could be seen simply as a form of taxation.